OHUSAR/css-modules-chunk-specificity-bug/README.md

 ```

-This way the C element from example above will always have the green backgroundt.
+This way the C element from example above will always have the green background.

 ## This bug is related to: